-- Religious Education should make a distinctive contribution to pupils learning by enabling them to reflect upon themselves as whole people, experiencing life through the body, the mind and spirit- Life in all its fullness- John 10:10 - To help children to understand the significance of religion and its contribution to their spiritual, moral, social and cultural development. - To encourage children to explore and develop their own religious, spiritual and philosophical ways of living, believing and thinking: in the light of their own experiences. - To engage with challenging questions of meaning and purpose raised by human existence and experience. - To help children to understand the religious experience and traditions of others, developing respect and understanding of other people, their beliefs and daily lived experiences.
-Allowing them to develop knowledge and understanding of a range of religions and world views appreciating diversity, continuity and change within the religions and worldviews being studied. - To develop respect and understanding of other people, their beliefs and daily lived experiences. - To help children to learn how to appreciate what is involved in both individual and corporate responsibility, so developing a sense of community and how we live with others to create a wholly integrated society. - To promote the teaching and doctrine of the Church of England.
-Understanding Christianity as a diverse global living faith through the exploration of core beliefs using an approach that critically engages with biblical text.
+- Religious Education should make a distinctive contribution to pupils learning by enabling them to reflect upon themselves as whole people, experiencing life through the body, the mind and spirit- Life in all its fulness- John 10:10 - To help children to understand the significance of religion and its contribution to their spiritual, moral, social and cultural development. - To encourage children to explore and develop their own religious, spiritual and philosophical ways of living, believing and thinking: in the light of their own experiences. - To engage with challenging questions of meaning and purpose raised by human existence and experience. - To help children to understand the religious experience and traditions of others, developing respect and understanding of other people, their beliefs and daily lived experiences.
+Allowing them to develop knowledge and understanding of a range of religions and world views appreciating diversity, continuity and change within the religions and worldviews being studied. - To develop respect and understanding of other people, their beliefs and daily lived experiences.

-- To recognise the concept of religion and its continuing influence on Britain's cultural heritage and in the lives of individuals and societies in different times, cultures and places. - Education should be reflected throughout the school as we consciously strive to achieve a positive, compassionate, sharing and happy ethos, based on positive reinforcement of good behaviour and attitude.
+- To help children to learn how to appreciate what is involved in both individual and corporate responsibility, so developing a sense of community and how we live with others to create a wholly integrated society. - To promote the teaching and doctrine of the Church of England.
+Understanding Christianity as a diverse global living faith through the exploration of core beliefs using an approach that critically engages with biblical text and core disciplines which support children and young people in holding balanced and well-informed conversations about religion and belief. - To recognise the concept of religion and its continuing influence on Britain's cultural heritage and in the lives of individuals and societies in different times, cultures and places. - Education should be reflected throughout the school as we consciously strive to achieve a positive, compassionate, sharing and happy ethos, based on positive reinforcement of good behaviour and attitude.